Why interconnectivity is the foundation of innovation

 These new technologies bring with them endless possibilities; the power to enable teams, accelerate the delivery of innovation, and improve the bottom line.
 But enabling these technologies and putting them to their best use is not a simple “plug and play” scenario.
 They require a complex network of highly sophisticated services and providers underpinned by reliable connections.

 This is where interconnection comes in.
-Interconnection is the deployment of IT traffic exchange points that integrate direct, private connections between businesses and service providers and performs best when hosted in carrier-neutral data centre campuses.
+Interconnection is the deployment of IT traffic exchange points that integrate direct, private connections between businesses and service providers and performs best when hosted in carrier-neutral data center campuses.
 It’s the most efficient way for businesses to connect to partners and access the resources that support the mission-critical applications that are key to daily success.

 As a result, interconnectivity has quickly become known as one of the foundations of innovation, critical to supporting today’s emerging technologies – there are a number of reasons for this, and a number of considerations for businesses seeking to leverage emerging technologies: